survivejs/react-book/manuscript/02_getting_started.md

 - package.json
 - webpack.config.js

-In this case we'll generate `bundle.js` using Webpack based on our `/app`.
+In this case we'll generate `bundle.js` using webpack based on our `/app`.
 To make this possible, let's set up `webpack.config.js`.

-### Creating Webpack Configuration
+### Creating webpack Configuration

 In our case a basic configuration could look like this: